 Skin cancers can be either melanoma or non-melanoma skin cancers.
 The vast majority of deaths from skin cancer are from melanoma.
 The two main types of non-melanoma skin cancers are basal cell carcinomas (BCCs) and squamous cell carcinomas (SCCs).
 Non-melanoma skin cancers are found more commonly on sun exposed areas such as the face or forearms.

 In choosing the best treatment option, your doctor will consider your age and general health, the type and size of skin cancer you have, where it is on your body and what you want.
 The treatment choice will also depend on whether the skin cancer has spread elsewhere in your body.
 BCCs do not spread to distant parts of the body but can invade into local tissues.
 SCCs occasionally spread to nearby lymph nodes and beyond, but melanomas cause the majority of deaths because of their ability to spread, known as metastasising.

 The initial treatment usually is to cut out a skin lesion suspicious as being cancer.
-This may be a biopsy (a removal of a small sample of the lesion for analysis) or a full excision, freezing or scraping the lesion.
+This may be a biopsy (a removal of a small sample of the lesion for analysis) or a full excision (removal), freezing or scraping the lesion.

 Other treatment options for skin cancers that have spread or may have spread to other parts of the body include:

-Last reviewed: September 2016
+Last reviewed: July 2018